abbasyed/abbasyed/README.md

 <div align="center">

-### 💻 "Building scalable systems that serve millions while maintaining clean, performant code"
+### 💻 "Shipping fast, building at scale, using AI to accelerate development"

 **Thanks for visiting!
-Feel free to reach out if you want to collaborate or just chat about tech.** ☕
+Feel free to reach out if you want to collaborate, chat about tech, or discuss opportunities.** ☕

+*Currently open to roles in SF/Bay Area and remote positions with innovative startups and tech companies.*

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=6,11,20&height=100&section=footer" width="100%"/>